Wuntho: History

-Although the local legendary history of the state go back to ancient times, James George Scott criticized this as being more patriotic than accurate, and stated that it was likely only a Htamöngship (district) during the "palmy days of Mogaung and Mohnyin" (i.e. the 13th–16th centuries).
+The local history of the Wuntho dates its founding to antiquity with a long list of rulers.
+James George Scott criticized this as being more patriotic than accurate, and stated that Wuntho may have never been a truly independent Shan State.

-Around 1550, it's mentioned that the governor of Wuntho was a newphew of the Möng Yang Saopha.
+In 1555, the governor of Wuntho (a nephew of the Möng Yang saopha) was appointed to resist Bayinnaung's conquest of Upper Burma from Taze.

 In 1885 the British annexed Upper Burma and established their rule in the region.
 Wuntho rebelled in 1891 but the British quelled the uprising.
 As a consequence a force of 1,800 British soldiers under General Sir George Wolseley occupied the town of Wuntho.
 In 1892 the state was formally annexed by the British and incorporated into the District of Katha.
 It was classed by the Burmese as a Shan state, but was never on the same footing as the Shan states to the east.